everlutions/AndroidFlow/README.md

 3. Enter the desired width(MDPI)
 4. Enter the desired file name (be carefull of Android resource naming convention)
 5. Enter the name of your Android Project
-6. Celebrate!
-Because it only took 30 sec's to create an img for each  screen density in the mipmap
+6. Celebrate, because it only took 30 sec's to create an img for each screen density

-- the tag word 'svg' exports to mipmap folder
+The tag word 'svg' exports to mipmap folder.
-- the tag 'svgDrawable' exports to drawable folder
+The tag 'svgDrawable' exports to drawable folder.